 If you come from a country that’s not eligible for a visa on arrival, contact your local embassy to make sure you have the proper paperwork in order.

-A common question I see regarding entry requirements to the UAE is, “Can I still enter if I’ve been to Qatar or Israel?”
+A common question I see regarding entry requirements to the UAE is, “Can I still enter if I’ve been to Qatar?”
 The answer is yes.
-Having a Qatari or Israeli stamp in your passport should not cause you any trouble when entering the UAE.
+Having a Qatari stamp in your passport should not cause you any trouble when entering the UAE.
 I visited Qatar prior to visiting Dubai and I was never asked about it.

 Moreover, a handful of nationalities are able to extend their 30/90 day visas.
 Applying for an extension is rather pricey so I recommend doing a visa run to a neighboring country.
 You get to explore a new place for essentially the same price as an extension.
 We visited Kuwait for a few days and were able to re-enter the UAE on a new visa without any issues.
 Most people travel to Oman to reset their visas.